Emmett Till: Lynching

 In an interview with William Bradford Huie that was published in Look magazine in 1956, Bryant and Milam said that they intended to beat Till and throw him off an embankment into the river to frighten him.
 They told Huie that while they were beating Till, he called them bastards, declared he was as good as they were and said that he had sexual encounters with white women.
-They put Till in the back of their truck, and drove to a cotton gin to take a 70 lbs fan—the only time they admitted to being worried, thinking that by this time in early daylight they would be spotted and accused of stealing—and drove for several miles along the river looking for a place to dispose of Till.
+They put Till in the back of their truck, and drove to a cotton gin to take a 70 lbs fan—the only time they admitted to being worried, thinking that by this time in early daylight they would be spotted and accused of theft—and drove for several miles along the river looking for a place to dispose of Till.
 They shot him by the river and weighted his body with the fan.
 (Note: Several major inconsistencies between what Bryant and Milam told interviewer William Bradford Huie and what they had told others were noted by the FBI in 2006.
 The pair of men told Huie they were sober, yet reported years later that they had been drinking.
 In the interview, they said they had driven what would have been 164 mi looking for a place to dispose of Till's body, to the cotton gin to obtain the fan, and back again, which the FBI noted would have been impossible in the time available before they were seen to have returned.
 Several witnesses recalled that they saw Bryant, Milam, and two or more black men with Till's beaten body in the back of the pickup truck in Glendora, yet they did not tell Huie they were in Glendora.
 (FBI, [2006], pp. 86–96.))

 Mose Wright stayed on his front porch for 20 minutes waiting for Till to return.
 He did not go back to bed.
 Wright and another man went into Money, got gasoline, and drove around unsuccessfully trying to find Till.
 They had returned home by 8:00 a.m.
 After hearing from Wright that he would not call the police because he feared for his life, Curtis Jones placed a call to the Leflore County sheriff, and another to his mother in Chicago.
 Distraught, she called Emmett's mother Mamie Till-Bradley.
 Wright and his wife Elizabeth drove to Sumner, where Elizabeth's brother contacted the sheriff.